On this page:

 A typical funding package* includes:

-- Grants toward tuition and the Harvard University Student Health Program, paid in full for years G1 through G4 and the dissertation completion year
+- Grants toward tuition and the Harvard University Student Health Program paid in full for years G1 through G4 and the dissertation completion year, with a partially subsidized dental plan option available

 - A combination of stipend, teaching fellowships, and/or research assistantships during years G1 through G4